JulienPAU/Challenge-perso/README.md

 #Objective

-  The objective was to reproduce a challenge that we had at the beginning of our training using the skills we learned.
+  -The objective was to reproduce a challenge that we had at the beginning of our training using the skills we learned.

-  We had to complete this integration using flexbox, semantic tags, and CSS classes.
+  -We had to complete this integration using flexbox, semantic tags, and CSS classes.

-  The link to the original project: https://o-clock-pavlova.github.io/S01-ofig-home-JulienPAU/
+  -The link to the original project: https://o-clock-pavlova.github.io/S01-ofig-home-JulienPAU/

 ##The information we had available from the original challenge that I then adapted.